Alarid/advanced-remix/exercise/03-focus-management/README.md

 ## 📝 Notes

+It's a good practice to handle focus on a form differently, depending on the presence of errors, especially with optimistic UI in place.
+If there is an error, the form field concerned with this error should be focused.
+It there isn't, after the form is reset we should focus the first input, to facilitate multiple data entries in a row.

 ## 🤓 Background

 One of the benefits of having JavaScript on the page is we're able to help the